rizitis/sqf2dep/README.md

 ```
 ./sqf2dep
 ```
+Wait 17-20 minute...
 Now you have a fork of ponce repo as discribed in first lines.

-You can use it as local repo or if you want then maintain it as puplic repo and enjoy your Slackware-based distro or your package-manager in Slackware-current.
+You can use it as local repo or if you want to maintain it as puplic repo and enjoy your Slackware-based distro or your package-manager in Slackware-current.
 If you want to use it as puplic repo, first create a ChangeLog.txt etc.. (alienbob have great scripts for these) and a README.

 Ones per week you should run sqf2dep to update your repo.